microsoft/WhatTheHack/021-IdentityForApps/Student/02-susi.md

 _Too comfortable?
 Eager to do more?
 Try these additional challenges!_

-1. IT Management has decided that the sign-up policy doesn't require Email Verification (I mean, who would enter a non-existant email address??).
+1. IT Management has decided that the sign-up policy doesn't require Email Verification (I mean, who would enter a non-existent email address??).
 Disable this in your sign-up policy.
 2. IT Management is also considering allowing users to edit their account after creation.
 Get a head start on this by putting together an Edit Profile User Flow and test it in the B2C Tenant Portal.